 Every relationship has phases.
-Some are longer than others, and occasionally, you might wish that you could bypass a phase or two.
-When it comes to the landlord-tenant relationship, there are four key phases that can lead to a successful renting experience.
+Some are longer than others, and occasionally, you might wish that you could bypass a step or two.
+Regarding the landlord-tenant relationship, there are four key phases that can lead to a successful renting experience.

 Of course, each phase is subject to its own challenges and solutions, which is why we wanted to give you a quick guide as you begin to explore the world of real estate investing and cash offers for rental properties.

 The first phase of the landlord-tenant relationship is the initial walk-through.
-During this stage, landlords and renters will both focus on making a good impression.
-The landlord should take the lead by opening up clear communications with a prospective tenant.
-In return, tenants will want to asses the landlord’s communication style.
-Is it clear, effective, and open?
+During this stage, landlords and renters focus on making a good impression.
+The landlord should take the lead by opening clear communications with prospective tenants.
+In return, tenants will want to assess the landlord’s communication style.
+Is it clear, effective and open?
 Can the landlord be relied on to answer questions and respond quickly?

 Phase 2.
 The Application

 As part of the application, landlords should ask for proof of income and at least three references.
-The landlord should also receive permission to run a credit check and if applicable a background check.
-The tenant should take the time needed to carefully fill out all aspects of the rental application.
+The landlord should also receive permission to run a credit check and, if applicable, a background check.
+The tenant should take the time to fill out all aspects of the rental application carefully.

-As a general rule of thumb, they should have all of their documents ready before they begin phase one.
-Competitive markets will see multiple applications, which is why it is vital that tenants have their documents prepared, finances in order, and make a great first impression during phase one.
+As a general rule of thumb, they should have all their documents ready before beginning phase one.
+Competitive markets will see multiple applications, so tenants will want to have their documents and finances prepared to make a great first impression during phase one.

 Phase 3.
 Moving In

 Landlords should take time-date-stamped photos before a tenant moves in.
-These photos will be used to compare the state of the property at move-in, to its final state upon move out.
-During the move-in process, the tenant should alert the landlord of any potential damages or issues.
+These photos will be used to compare the state of the property at move-in to its final state upon move-out.
+During the move-in process, the tenant should alert the landlord of potential damages or issues.

-Whether it is a broken light bulb or a dent in a door, the key to a successful move in and subsequent landlord-tenant relationship is communication.
-With this in mind, landlords should clearly communicate regarding rents, their expectations of a good tenant, and their role in maintaining the property and completing repairs.
+Communication is key to a successful move-in and subsequent landlord-tenant relationship, whether you’re dealing with a broken light bulb or a dent in a door.
+With this in mind, landlords should clearly communicate regarding rents, their expectations of a good tenant and their role in maintaining the property and completing repairs.

 Phase 4.
 Moving Out

-As a general rule of thumb, most landlords prefer to avoid high turnover.
-However, in the “renting game” it is inevitable that people will move in and out of properties.
-The key is once again communication.
-Tenants typically need to give between 30 – 60 days notice regarding their lease renewal.
+Most landlords prefer to avoid high turnover.
+However, in the “renting game,” it is inevitable that people will move in and out of properties.
+The key is, once again, communication.
+Tenants typically need to give between 30 – 60 days’ notice regarding their lease renewal.

-If you are tired of jumping through hoops as a landlord and want to sell your home quickly, then you should consider turning to HomeGo for a fast sale.
+If you are tired of jumping through hoops as a landlord and want to sell your home quickly, you should consider turning to HomeGo for a fast sale.
 HomeGo purchases homes in any condition, including properties damaged by trouble-making tenants.
+We can start the process and close the deal in just seven days, allowing you to move on to other investments as soon as possible.
 Contact a HomeGo representative today to sell your rental property with confidence.